scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 the geometric interpretation of the mean anomaly :cite:`battin_introduction_1999`, or coordinate transformations :cite:`vallado_revisiting_2006`.

-Finally, aside from GUI-based applications, few of the open source software libraries mentioned above are amenable to scripting or interactive use, as promoted by modern computational tools like Jupyter :cite:`kluyver_jupyter_2016`.
+Finally, few of the open source software libraries mentioned above are amenable to scripting or interactive use, as promoted by computational notebooks like Jupyter :cite:`kluyver_jupyter_2016`.

-All the issues above pose a barrier of entry for novices and amateur practitioners, and serve as the main drivers behind the creation of poliastro and its ongoing maintenance.
-In summary, the goals of poliastro can be condensed as follows:

-1. Set an example on reproducibility and good coding practices in astrodynamics.
-2. Become an approachable software even for novices.
-3. Offer a performant software that can be also used in scripting and interactive workflows.
+The following sections will now discuss the various areas of current research that an astrodynamicist will engage in, and how poliastro improves their workflow.

 Methods
 =======